 A new poll has found that less than half of Australian workers are happy with their job.
 In the survey of 4,800 Australians, it was also found that only a small percentage of workers were actively looking to change their situation.
 As happiness in the workplace is linked to productivity, it is crucial for organisations to take steps to promote a happier work life in order to keep employees engaged.

-According to a study, happier workers were 12% more productive than average people, while unhappier workers were 10% less productive.
+According to a study, than average people, while unhappier workers were 10% less productive.
 Happy employees also take less sick leave than their unhappy colleagues.
 Moreover, happy workers tend to treat their customers with more respect and are more likely to go the extra mile to serve them.
 Happy and satisfied workers also tend to work harder and get more accomplished.
 For all these reasons, employers should follow tangible steps to ensure the happiness and well-being of their workers.
 Here are 4 ways to keep your employees happy and productive.

 Having your staff and managers offer their input will make them feel valued and equal in status.
 One way to do this is to conduct surveys to measure employee happiness, career goals, and employee plans.
 You can do an annual survey to know more about your employees and the things that you can do to ensure that they stay engaged at work.

 The one thing that workers often dream about is having more time—time to spend with their family, time to look after themselves, and time to do other productive things apart from work.
 To spark employee happiness, you can offer flexible work options that will allow your employees to have more time to do most of the things that they want to do while still completing their projects.
 You can approve telecommuting or compressed work weeks or even extended leaves.